Single Film Presentations

 Ultra Panavision 70 utilized the same 2.2:1 camera and projector aperture ratio as Todd-AO but the photography was done with anamorphic lenses that added a modest 1.25:1 squeeze.
 A chart showing a field of squares would look like this, with each square appearing slightly squeezed.

 The Ultra Panavision frame as projected with the appropriate anamorphic lens yields an undistorted screen image with a maximum screen ratio of 2.76:1.
+Note: only Ben-Hur and Mutiny on the Bounty were shown with 70mm anamorphic prints.
+MGM and Panavision recommended that the screen width be limited to 2.55:1.

 For Cinerama single film projection, Ultra Panavision films could be printed with optical "rectification" that removed the anamorphic squeeze and replaced it with a gradient squeeze beginning at the center, with no squeeze at all, and gradually applying a squeeze towards the outside edges that would be naturally removed by the image being projected against the oblique curved sides of the Cinerama screen.
+The maximum aspect ratio from these rectified prints was approximately 2.6:1 as measured along the curve or just over 2:1 as seen from the back of the theatre.

 2001: A Space Odyssey (1968)